Kunstmaan/docker-bigchaindb/README.md

 ## Important!

-* Latest version in PIP does not build until this PR is merged and released: https://github.com/bigchaindb/bigchaindb/pull/162
+* Latest version in PIP does not build until a new version with this PR is released: https://github.com/bigchaindb/bigchaindb/pull/162
-* Latest development version uses a fork with that same PR applied

 ## Images